AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to Delete the existing task by passing Status as "removed".
+1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to delete the existing task by passing status as "removed".

 Next, we'll write the **Handle Submit Form** function.